alexandre-daubois/phikl/README.md

 Phikl comes with the following cache backends:

  * `PersistentCache`, which is the default one used by Phikl.
-It uses a file to store the cache.
+It uses a file to store the cache ;
+ * `ApcuCache`, which uses the APCu extension to store the cache in memory ;
- * `APCuCache`, which uses the APCu extension to store the cache in memory.
+ * `MemcachedCache`, which uses the Memcached extension to store the cache in memory.